I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 And they just keep building on each other.

-So, bye-bye plan that you liked, except it's back for a while till after the next election.
+So, bye-bye, plan that you liked, except it's back for a while till after the next election.

-And bye-bye doctor, except that'll be back too.
+And bye-bye, doctor, except that'll be back too.

-Once once the excrement hits the fan over this, you'll be able to keep your doctor until the next election, too.
+Once the excrement hits the fan over this, you'll be able to keep your doctor until the next election, too.

-And forget the $2,500 premier.
+And forget the $2,500 premium.

-Um there it is.
+There it is.

 You might have to end up switching doctors.